Snippet-University/local_diagnostics/README.md

 # local_diagnostics
 The 2nd stage for projects that did not pass calibration or 1st stage diagnostics testing.
+It serves as a hold-over for backlogs and dropbox for fixes.

 Introduction to the Local Diagnostics Workbench